ldtteam/MinecoloniesWiki/source/buildings/farm&field.md

   </div>
 </div>
   <br><br>
   This is page three of the Farm GUI.
-It lets you choose whether the Farmer will request fertilizer ([compost](../../source/items/compost)).
+It lets you choose whether the Farmer will request fertilizer ([compost](../../source/items/compost) or bone meal).

 <br>
 <div class="row">